flutter/website/src/docs/development/add-to-app/ios/project-setup.md

 the flags `--xcframework --no-universal`.
 {{site.alert.end}}

+Embed and link the generated frameworks into your existing application in Xcode.
+There are multiple ways to link and embed frameworks into an Xcode project—use the method that is best for your project.

+### Link on the frameworks
-Embed the generated frameworks into your existing application in Xcode.
-For example, you can drag the frameworks from `some/path/MyApp/Flutter/Release/` in Finder into your targets's build settings > General > Frameworks, Libraries, and Embedded Content.
+For example, you can drag the frameworks from `some/path/MyApp/Flutter/Release/` in Finder into your targets' build settings > Build Phases > Link Binary With Libraries.

+In the target's build settings, add `$(PROJECT_DIR)/Flutter/Release/` to the Framework Search Paths (`FRAMEWORK_SEARCH_PATHS`).

+{% include app-figure.md image="development/add-to-app/ios/project-setup/framework-search-paths.png" alt="Update Framework Search Paths in Xcode" %}

+### Embed the frameworks
+The generated dynamic frameworks must be embedded into your app to be loaded at runtime.

+{{site.alert.important}}
+Plugins may define themselves as static or dynamic.
+Static frameworks should be linked on, but never embedded.
+If you embed a static framework into your application, your application will not be publishable to the App Store and will fail with a "Found an unexpected Mach-O header code" archive error.
+{{site.alert.end}}

+For example, you can drag the frameworks (except for FlutterPluginRegistrant and any other static frameworks) from your application's Frameworks group into your targets' build settings > Build Phases > Embed Frameworks.
 Then, select "Embed & Sign" from the drop-down list.

 {% include app-figure.md image="development/add-to-app/ios/project-setup/embed-xcode.png" alt="Embed frameworks in Xcode" %}

-In the target's build settings, add `$(PROJECT_DIR)/Flutter/Release/` to your Framework Search Paths (`FRAMEWORK_SEARCH_PATHS`).

-{% include app-figure.md image="development/add-to-app/ios/project-setup/framework-search-paths.png" alt="Update Framework Search Paths in Xcode" %}

-There are multiple ways to embed frameworks into an Xcode project—use the method that is best for your project.

 You should now be able to build the project in Xcode using `⌘B`.